 Calculating time when choosing your office visit codes can help you get paid more if your service documentation meets the right guidelines.
 After attending this upcoming expert-led online training, you’ll know exactly when to select 99201-99215 based on time, so your practice leaves no dollar unturned.

-Sign up for this must-attend online training session today to help your physicians document correctly to benefit from these new coding changes.
+Register for this can’t-miss online training session today to help your physicians document correctly to benefit from these new coding changes.
 You’ll also learn how to code and bill every payable minute and prognosis so you can increase your reimbursements and get paid more of what you deserve for the services you provide.
-You need this valuable information now to have time to set your practice up for success before 2021 starts.
+You need this valuable information now to have time to set your practice up for success.

 Leonta (Lee) Williams is currently the Director of Coding at a large physician organization in the southeast.
 Lee has over 15 years of experience working in both the outpatient and inpatient setting.
 Some of her professional roles have included coder, auditor, practice manager, educator, and trainer.